The library

 Section titled “Toolkit sources”A toolkit’s badge tells you who maintains it:

 - Official.
 Built and maintained by Jootle.
-Updates flow automatically.
-Bug reports go to us.

 We’re conservative about what makes it into the public library.
 Each community submission goes through review, and toolkits that include external connections (API keys, third-party services) get extra scrutiny.